BigBabyofTel/botion/README.md

 ## V3 is in development

 ### updates
-    - realtime database is needed
+    - convex will be used for the backend
-    - authorization is needed
+    - betterauth will be used for the authentication
     - make sure project is dockerized